Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

-We demonstrate the tree reorganization process with an example tree in Figure~\ref{fig:demoSync}.
-Status-1 in the figure shows a tree with 13 nodes.
-There are six unique data nodes (with IDs 4, 6, 7, 9, 10, and 12) in the tree.
-A new sample is matched with node-12 (for simplicity, we are denoting the node with ID 12 as node-12).
-So, the weight of this node is updated using Equation~\ref{eq:weight}, followed by recomputing the weight of it's parent (node-11) as shown in Status-2.
-Currently, the `visitList' consists of only node-12 ($x$).
-We find a suitable node $\hat{y}$ (node-10) as explained in the above paragraph.
-We swap node-12 and node-10, followed by updating their parents' weights (status-3).
+\item The weight of node-12 is updated using Equation~\ref{eq:weight}, followed by recomputing the weight of its parent (node-11) as shown in Status-2.
+We find a suitable node $\hat{y}$ (node-10) for node $x$ (node-12) as explained in the above paragraph.
+Currently, the `visitList' consists of only node-12, i.e., `visitList'=[node-12].

+\item We swap node-12 and node-10, followed by updating their parents' weights (status-3).
 Now node-10 and node-11 (parent of node-12) are added to the list, and node-12 is removed from the list.
 For the next round, we take the node with maximum index from the list, i.e., node-11, and find the corresponding $\hat{y}$.
-We did not get any such $\hat{y}$, so we add it's parent to the list, i.e., node-8, and delete node-11 from the list.
+Here, we did not get any such $\hat{y}$, so we add its parent to the list, i.e., node-8, and delete node-11 from the list.
 In the further round, node-10 is taken out from the list.
-As there is no need to swap for node-10 as well, we push it's parent to the list (in this case parent is already in the list, so we do not push it).
-The next node taken out from the list is node-8.
-We found the corresponding $\hat{y}$ as node-7 and perform swapping as shown in `Status-4' in the figure.
-This time, node-7 and node-5 are added to the list, and node-8 is removed from the list.
+As there is no need to swap for node-10 as well, we push its parent to the list (in this case parent is already in the list, so we do not push it).
+In this step, `visitList' is changed as follows: [node-10, node-11]->[node-10, node-8]->[node-8].

+\item The next node taken out from the list is node-8.
+We get the corresponding $\hat{y}$ as node-7 and perform swapping as shown in `Status-4' in the figure.
+This time, node-7 and node-5 are added, and node-8 is removed.
 For the next round, node-7 is taken out.
-We do not find a $\hat{y}$ for node-7, so we push node-6 and remove node-7 from the list.
+We do not find a $\hat{y}$ for node-7, so we push node-6 and remove node-7.
 Now the list has only node-6 and node-5, so node-6 is taken out.
-There is no need of swapping for node-6, so we push it's parent, i.e., node-3, to the list and remove node-6.
-The next node taken from the list is node-5.
-We get as $\hat{y}$ for this node in the tree as node-4 (Status-4).
-We swap these two nodes and recompute the parents' weight, followed by pushing node-2 in the list (Status-5).
-The next node taken out is node-3, and we do not find the need for swapping.
-Now we are left with just the right child of the root node, so we finish this procedure by just recomputing the weight of the root node (Status-6).
+There is no need of swapping for node-6, so we push its parent, i.e., node-3, and remove node-6.
+In this step, `visitList' is changed as follows: [node-8]->[node-7, node-5]->[node-5, node-6]->[node-5, node-3].

+\item The next node taken out is node-5.
+We get node-4 as $\hat{y}$ for this node in the tree (Status-4).
+We swap these two nodes and recompute the parents' weight, followed by pushing node-2 and node-4 in the list (Status-5).
+Next, node-4 is taken out; there is no $\hat{y}$ for node-4.
+Node-4 is removed and node-2 is added (already in the list).
+In this step, `visitList' is changed as follows: [node-5, node-3]->[node-3, node-2, node-4]->[node-3, node-2].